SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-03/2022-01-18-straud-offering.md

 <br>Your friend McKenna Bernstein came by the Toast & Caramel.
 I think she was looking for you but wouldn't say.

-Why don't you just run away with her instead; she'd appreciate your joke about "Astromy".
+She'd appreciate your joke about "Astromy".
 I know I found it rather funny.

 *****
 *****